 The key ingredient to corn tortillas is “masa harina.”
 Even though this corn flour does not say “whole grain” on the package I’ve been told it is an exception to the rule.
 According to the Whole Grains Council, masa harina is not labeled “whole grain” because of the process that’s used to make the flour.
 Manufacturers start by soaking the corn kernels in an alkali solution; next the liquid is poured off; then the corn is dried and the remaining whole kernels are ground into flour.
 The thought is that some of the corn is lost when the liquid is drained, but the Council says the loss is so minimal that the end product is very close to a whole grain flour.

-- Flatten the dough balls into tortillas with a tortilla press by doing the following (pictured below)…1.
-Cover the inside of the top and bottom of the press with plastic wrap,
+Flatten the dough balls into tortillas with a tortilla press by doing the following (pictured as follows)

 To ensure the dough is pressed evenly you can flip the tortilla around 180 degrees and press again.
 It’s that simple!